 Monica Stanton (she/her), a third degree initiate of the Assembly of the Sacred Wheel (ASW), is one of the founding members of the Fellowship of the Ancient White Stag (FAWS).
 In 2011 she became the acting High Priestess of the coven, and in 2017 she received her third degree and became High Priestess.
 She is a Priestess of Sekhmet, but works with many pantheons since her coveners follow many different paths.

 Monica studied History and Biblical Archaeology at Brigham Young University and lived briefly in Israel and Egypt during that time.
 She has her BS from BYU and her MS from the University of Manchester.
 She loves to travel and continues to do to do so whenever the chance presents itself.

 Monica enjoys the study of magical paths and practices, firmly believing that we should never stop learning.
 She also has taught several classes over the years on a variety of topics, she particularly enjoys sharing her knowledge on black mirrors and their construction; gryphons, their myths and how they traveled from Africa and into the entire world; elements and elementals; and the Celtic pantheon.

 High Priest: Enfys Book

 Enfys Book (they/them), a second degree initiate of the Assembly of the Sacred Wheel (ASW), joined FAWS in 2013.
-In 2019, she became Acting High Priest of the coven, and in 2021 they received their third degree and became High Priest.
+In 2019, they became Acting High Priest of the coven, and in 2021 they received their third degree and became High Priest.